Andrewsyl/222/README.md

 #### Functionality

 * Improve the error handling.
-Currently there are some handling that flags city + country names.
-I would add a JSON file with a list of cities to choose from.
+Currently there is some handling that flags the user if city + country names are not letters.
+Instead I would add a JSON file with a list of cities to choose from.
-* Regarding db Queries
-*
+* One of the main criteria in the test was querying, I would add a dropdown list allowing the user to select what data they want to reviece e.g temp and rain fall.

 #### Code